Philipp Fechteler

 conference P. Fechteler and P. Eisert @ ICIP 2009

-Depth Map Enhanced Macroblock Partitioning for H.264 Video Coding of Computer Graphics Content, Proceedings of the 16th International Conference on Image Processing, Cairo, Egypt, 7th - 11th November 2009, pp. 3441-3444.
+Depth Map Enhanced Macroblock Partitioning for H.264 Video Coding of Computer Graphics Content, Proceedings of the 16th IEEE International Conference on Image Processing, Cairo, Egypt, 7th - 11th November 2009, pp. 3441-3444.

 [Bibtex] [PDF]